German coach Loew wants dopers to be named and banned

-SOCHI/KAZAN, Russia Soccer players who are found guilty of doping should be named and punished, Germany coach Joachim Loew said on Wednesday after FIFA said it was investigating allegations concerning Russian footballers.
+SOCHI/KAZAN, Russia (Reuters) - Soccer players who are found guilty of doping should be named and punished, Germany coach Joachim Loew said on Wednesday after FIFA said it was investigating allegations concerning Russian footballers.

 "I want those organisations that are permanently testing us at training camps and during the games and before to give us the names.
 I want to have the names," Loew told reporters in Sochi a day before his team faces Mexico in the semi-final of the Confederations Cup.